Methodology

 Report Title Format #

 Reports are titled after the year and calendar week (YYYY-WW) which the data in the corresponding report represent.
-For example, “Report 2024-09” represents calendar week 09 of 2024.
+For example, “Week 2024-09” represents calendar week 09 of 2024.

 DHT Crawling #